adobe/brackets/README.md

 Installers for the latest stable build for Mac, Windows and Linux (Debian/Ubuntu) can be [downloaded here](http://download.brackets.io/).

-The Linux build is nearly at feature parity with Mac and Windows.
-See the [Linux wiki page](https://github.com/adobe/brackets/wiki/Linux-Version) for known issues.
+The Linux version has most of the features of the Mac and Windows versions, but is still missing a few things.
+See the [Linux wiki page](https://github.com/adobe/brackets/wiki/Linux-Version) for a list of known issues and to find out how you can help.

 #### Usage